urre/WordPress-Start-Settings/readme.md

 # WordPress Start Settings

-Just some basic default settings for setting up WordPress
+A simple plugin with some basic default settings for setting up WordPress

 --